Web3Auth/web3auth-docs/src/pages/guides/openlogin-zkSync.md

 This tutorial will guide you over a basic example to integerate Openlogin authentication with zkSync.

-We will go through a react app where user can login,create zkSync wallet address,ether wallet, fetch committed eth balance from zkSync contracts and logout.
+We will go through a react app where user can login,create zkSync wallet address,ether wallet, fetch committed eth balance from zkSync account and logout.

 You can find [the source code of this is example on Github](https://github.com/torusresearch/openlogin-zkSync-example).